TheSignPainter98/keycov/README.md

 2. A folder containing the kits the user proposes for their set (in [KLE][kle] format) By default this the `kits/` directory next to `keycov.py`.

-To run KeyCov, open a terminal and type the following (assuming that the [latest release][latest-release] was unzipped to `~/Downloads/keycov/`.
+To run KeyCov, open a terminal and type the following (assuming that the [latest release][latest-release] was unzipped to `~/Downloads/keycov/`).

 ```bash
 cd ~/Downloads/keycov/
 python3 keycov.py
 ```

-This will output a basic set of analyses, as it has defaulted to verbosity level 1.
+This will output a basic set of analyses; KeyCov defaults to verbosity level 1.
 For more information, pass a higher verbosity number by running something like `python3 keycov.py --analysis-verbosity=3` Details on the analyses performed and the verbosity levels required to output them are shown by passing KeyCov the `--long-help` flag.

-Separate output formats are provided to allow KeyCov to interface with a more customer-friendly front-end (e.g a keycap set website).
+Aside from text, KeyCov supports `json` and `yaml` output formats to allow an interface with a more customer-friendly front-end (e.g a keycap set website).

 ## Contributing

+Contributions are welcome!
 If you’d like to contribute, please abide by the [code of conduct.][code-of-conduct]

 ## Author and Random Notes